xeaone/language-javascript-plus/README.md

 `apm install language-javascript-plus`

 ## Usage
 Simply declare a template tag with a prefix multiline comment with html or css and you get syntax highliting.
-It is hacky because of the new tree-sitter parser and no documentation.

 ## Triggers